pauldrinn/cluster_research/docs/README.md

 ---
 To-do for later:
-- [ ] Note overlapping and conflicting hits
+- [ ] Note overlapping and conflicting hits (Not important)
 - [ ] Get all sequences with annotations of C2 and C2 + GBL into one big alignment and put them in something like FastTree
-- [ ] Get number of unknowns (according to the ground truth, gdt) in clusters with 10-19 sequences
+- [x] Get number of unknowns (according to the ground truth, gdt) in clusters with 10-19 sequences
-- [ ] Make histograms of:
+- [x] Make histograms of:
-    - [ ] Number of sequences in clusters of particular size (# of sequences vs cluster size e.g. clusters with 11 sequences total 300 sequences)
+    - [x] Number of sequences in clusters of particular size (# of sequences vs cluster size e.g. clusters with 11 sequences total 300 sequences)
-    - [ ] Number of unknown sequences (according to gdt) in clusters of particular size
+    - [x] Number of unknown sequences (according to gdt) in clusters of particular size
 - [ ] Get started on drawing domain with multiple annotations

 ## 18.01.2021

 Didn't do much today, removed NOA36 from the tentative list and separated NUP from PNP_UDP, although some clusters are now mixed PNP_UDP_1 and NUP.